aaronbloomfield/ics/hws/hw-buffer.md

 a modification will work in `shellcode_test`.

-This is just a modification of the attack_shellcode.c file, so your modifications for task 4 can overwrite parts of your task 3 (if you did task 4, then you obviously did task 3).
+This is just a modification of the attack_shellcode.c file, so your modifications for this task can overwrite parts from the last two tasks.
+For grading purposes, if you did this task, then you obviously did the previous two tasks.

 ### Task 6: brief write-up